 We should praise God that becoming a Christian is not really as complicated as the True Jesus Church has made it.
-They do so because they have no concept of the grace of God, shown in the atoning death of Christ.
+They do so because they have no concept of God's grace, shown in Christ's atoning death.
 This foundation finds little or no mention in their literature.